mlutze/flix/examples/larger-examples/restrictable-variants/README.md

    folder.
 Highlighting should now appear.

 ### Flix Version Message
-The extension with report that Flix version x.y.z. has started, but (obviously) this is not version x.y.z, but rather a custom-built version of Flix for the purpose of artifact evaluation.
+The extension with report that Flix version x.y.z. has started, but this is not version x.y.z, but rather a custom-built version of Flix for the purpose of artifact evaluation.